williampious/faas/src/README.md

 ## Important Note on Firestore Security Rules

-If you encounter permission errors, especially during **Farm Setup** ("Failed to create farm: MISSING_PERMISSION"), when **inviting users**, or when **managing farm plots**, you must update your Firestore Security Rules.
+If you encounter permission errors, especially during **Farm Setup**, **inviting users**, **managing farm plots**, or when an **AEO manages farmers**, you must update your Firestore Security Rules.
 The default rules are too restrictive.

 The setup and multi-tenancy features require permission to:
 1. Create a document in the `farms` collection.
 2. Update the `users` document with the new `farmId`.
 3. Read and write to collections (like `plots`) where the document's `farmId` matches the user's `farmId`.
+4. Allow Agric Extension Officers (AEOs) to create and manage farmer profiles.

 Here is a recommended ruleset that enables these core functionalities.
 Copy and paste this into your Firebase Console -> Firestore Database -> Rules.